 CRNAs remain the primary providers of anesthesia care in rural America, enabling health-care facilities in these medically underserved areas to offer obstetrical, surgical, pain management and trauma stabilization services.
-Without these advanced practice nurses, some 1,500 facilities would not be able to maintain these services, forcing many rural Americans to travel long distances for such services.
+Without these advanced practice nurses, some 1,500 facilities would not be able to maintain these services, forcing many rural Americans to travel long distances for care.
 In some states, CRNAs are the sole providers in nearly 100 percent of the rural hospitals.
 CRNAs are, in fact, far less costly for hospitals to employ, so rural hospitals are able to staff emergency services with in-house CRNAs 24 hours a day, 7 days a week so that every Pennsylvania resident has access to these needed services.
+Unfortunately, right now there are 646 rural American hospitals at risk of closure due to financial issues, comprising around 30 percent of all rural hospitals in the U.S., according to the Center for Healthcare Quality & Payment Reform.
+Roughly one-third of rural hospitals in Pennsylvania are at risk of closing, ranking the state among the highest nationally for risk of closures, according to the analysis.

 CRNAs are battle-tested providers.
 Nurse anesthetists have been the main providers of anesthesia care to U.S. military personnel on the front lines since World War I, and remain the primary anesthesia providers in austere combat theaters.
 In fact, CRNAs most commonly are the only anesthesia providers in the military’s forward surgical teams.
 CRNAs’ care is high-quality and safe, even in the most stressful and emergent situations, as in any active duty military circumstance.
 Nurses first provided anesthesia to wounded soldiers during the Civil War.

 In today's changing health-care environment, patients want health care delivered with personal care, at a lower cost, with a high degree of confidence.
 CRNAs deliver all of these by staying with their patients throughout the entire procedure and ensuring that the whole of the patient is cared for --- physically, mentally and emotionally.

 The Pennsylvania Association of Nurse Anesthetists represents more than 3,700 certified registered nurse anesthetists and students across Pennsylvania.
 CRNAs are highly-skilled advance practice nurses who ensure the highest level of care to those they serve.